Alma Primary has been inspected by Ofsted twice, in May 2019 and June 2015. You can read our most recent inspection letter here.

 Previously, Alma Primary was inspected by Ofsted on the 4th and 5th of June 2015, under Section 5 of the Education Act, and was judged to be a 'Good' school.
 You can read an executive summary of our Ofsted report here and you can download the full report here.

-Alma Primary was inspected by Pikuach, the inspection service for the Jewish community, under section 48 of the Education Act.
-The inspection took place on 26th February 2015 and was conducted by Mrs Sandra Teacher.
+Alma Primary is inspected by Pikuach, the inspection service for the Jewish community, under section 48 of the Education Act.
+Our latest inspection took place on 22nd and 23rd June 2022 and was lead by Esther Colman.
 You can read our Pikuach report here.